udacity/create-your-own-adventure/english/marshmallow.md

 Or a [memory](memories/memories.md)?

+Maybe it's a dream within a dream?
+Maybe dreaming and reality are one and the same.
+Maybe reality is an oxymoron when considering multiple dimensions.

 But it's probably not worth dwelling on that right now, you could be in danger.

 Grave danger.
 Oh No!